50 Free Things To Do In London With Toddlers

-Are you looking for some inspiration on free things to do in London?
+Are you looking for some inspiration on free things to do in London with toddlers?
 London is a fantastic city and has so many great things to do, many of which are completely free.
+In this post, I’m going to be giving you a HUGE list of ideas on free things to do in London with a toddler or young children.

-I have two boys under 5 so this is a little kid-friendly guide but actually most of these things you could do with older children as well, or even without kids at all.
+While I know 4-5-year-olds are no longer technically toddlers.
+I have spent the past year exploring London with my two boys under 5, so this is a little kid-friendly guide.
+However, most of these things you could do with older children as well, or even without kids at all.

-These are are also things you can do throughout the year and most don’t require pre-booking.
+These are also things you can do throughout the year, and most don’t require pre-booking.

 OTHER POSTS YOU MIGHT LIKE: